What Is an Art Curator?

 According to the Bureau of Labor Statistics, the average median salary of art curators is $ 58,830.
 Those employed at museums, historical sites, and similar institutions earn an average salary of $56,480 (on the low end of the scale) and those working in a government federally-designated institution (like the National Gallary) earn an annual median salary of $84,020 (which is on the high end)

 Getting Started as an Art Curator

-If you want to learn the nuts and bolts about organizing an art exhibition—from conceptualizing the exhibit to considering the public—then the10 Easy Steps to Curate an Art Exhibition will prove useful.
+If you want to learn the nuts and bolts about organizing an art exhibition—from conceptualizing the exhibit to considering the public—there are 10 steps to follow to curate an art exhibition that will prove useful.
 And, because the art world is highly competitive and fund-raising is always an issue, even for the major institutions like the Metropolitan Museum of Art, you'll want to learn how to apply for arts grants and art funding.